MorrisXu-Driving/Pitch_Determiation_and-Endpoint_Detection_for_Speech_Signal/README.md

  The above diagram consists of the spectrogram of the input audio and the pitch extracted from the input file.

  # 4. Conclusion
- The algorithm is not adaptive to differnt types of audio signals.
+ - The algorithm is not adaptive to differnt types of audio signals.
- For those inputs with low SNR(i.e. the background energy between 0-IS is very high already needs to set a low r1) For those inputs with low energy at each speech segments, r2 should be lower in order to better recognize the extended parts besides each mainbodys.
+   - For those inputs with low SNR(i.e. the background energy between 0-IS is very high already needs to set a low r1)
+   - For those inputs with low energy at each speech segments, r2 should be lower in order to better recognize the extended parts besides each mainbodys.
+   - Adaptive parameter setting is needed to have better user experience.
+ - Future Work
+   - Merely extracting the pitch is not friendly for future research.
+Its combination with forced alignment in char level and word level need to be conducted.

 # 5.Networking
- Please do email me if you have any questions at philosoengineer@outlook.com.
+**Please do email me if you have any questions at philosoengineer@outlook.com.
 I am open to positions related to speech feature extraction and end-to-end speech recognition model.
-I really appreciate if you have relavent R%D positions that I could join in.
+I really appreciate if you have relavent R%D positions that I could join in. **